kgxsz/devops-101/part-three/README.md

     We'll use these outputs in just a second.

 ## Configure the EC2 Instances
 You've provisioned your infrastructure.
-Now it's time to configure the EC2 instaces.
+Now it's time to configure the EC2 instances.
 By configure, what I really mean is the collection of tasks you need to carry out on your EC2 instances to have the Go Server and agent up and running.
 We're going to use Ansible to carry out those tasks.

 #### The inventory file